Summary

 You > Refactor the authentication logic into a separate service class

-Each time, Claude reads the current state of your codebase, understands what needs to change, makes the modifications, and verifies they work.
+In each case, Claude reads the current state of the codebase, determines what must change, makes the modifications, and verifies that they function.

 Essential Claude Code Commands